 By the time we arrived in Kellogg the sky was beginning to clear as the fire was on the west side of us at that point.

 Crystal Gold Mine

 The Rv park where we are staying and the Crystal Gold Mine share the same location.
 We toured the mine in the afternoon.
-We wore hard hats with the names (bottom row) Puddin, Bashful, Stinky Miner, Double.
+We wore hard hats with the names (bottom row) Puddin, Bashful, Stinky Miner and Trouble.
 Top Row - Sneezy, Slim and Bam Bam